Quansight/open-gpu-server/vm-images/README.md

 ## Automated Builds

-GitHub Actions automatically builds and uploads images on push to `main` or `aktech/*` branches.
-Check `.github/workflows/build-images-ssh.yml`.
+GitHub Actions workflow (`.github/workflows/build-images-ssh.yml`) can be triggered manually via workflow_dispatch.

 The workflow SSHs into the GPU server to run both CPU and GPU builds.
+Uploads to OpenStack only happen on `main` branch.
 GPU images require actual GPU hardware - they'll fail without it.

 ## Image Contents